History of WWE: New Generation Era (1993–1997)

 By mid-1996, with the introduction of the New World Order (nWo), a stable led by former WWF wrestlers Hulk Hogan, Scott Hall (Razor Ramon), and Kevin Nash (Diesel), Nitro started a near two years of ratings domination.
 More talent would eventually leave WWF for WCW including Ted DiBiase, Curt Hennig, reigning WWF Women's Champion Alundra Blayze and The 1-2-3 Kid while Bret Hart decided to stay with the WWF in spite of a lucrative offer by WCW.
+Towards the end of the New Generation Era, former WCW and ECW talent were being hired by the WWF, including Steve Austin (initially under The Ringmaster persona), Mankind, and Vader.
+Adopting the Stone Cold persona, Austin's rise to popularity began with his 1996 King of the Ring win and famous "Austin 3:16" speech.
+Despite starting out as a villain, Austin's popularity would start to gradually exceed those of the top fan favorites in the promotion.
+The New Generation also saw the debut of Rocky Maivia, who later adopted the more famous persona of The Rock.

-At Badd Blood: In Your House in 1997 the first Hell in a Cell match would be held between The Undertaker and Shawn Michaels, which Michaels won after interference from Undertaker's storyline half brother Kane.
+At Badd Blood: In Your House in 1997, the first Hell in a Cell match would be held between The Undertaker and Shawn Michaels, which Michaels won after interference from Undertaker's storyline half brother Kane.
 The match received critical acclaim.
 The Hell in a Cell match has since become one of the most popular gimmick matches in wrestling history.

 Attitude Era (1997–2002)

 In 1997, Vince McMahon responded to WCW's big success by taking the WWF in a different direction with more realistic characters and edgier storylines.
-One of the most prominent stars was Stone Cold Steve Austin, whose rise to popularity began with his 1996 King of the Ring win and famous "Austin 3:16" speech.
-Despite starting out as a villain, Austin's popularity would start to gradually exceed those of the top fan favorites in the promotion.
-The D-Generation X group (consisting of Shawn Michaels, Triple H, Rick Rude, X-Pac, Road Dogg, Billy Gunn and Chyna) proved to be prominently successful during this time.
-At Survivor Series on November 9, 1997, WWF debuted the "scratch" logo which would be the company's signature throughout the Attitude Era and on December 15, 1997, Vince McMahon aired a promo on Raw Is War addressing the audience on the company embarking on a "more innovative and contemporary campaign", which would advise parent discretion for a younger audience.
-This same episode also marked the beginning of the scratch logo being officially used for WWF television broadcasts and went into full effect, replacing the New Generation logo.

-In 1997, McMahon also informed Bret Hart that he could no longer afford to pay him what his contract stated, and suggested that he go back to the more lucrative deal that WCW had offered him.
+Also that year, McMahon informed Bret Hart that he could no longer afford to pay him what his contract stated, and suggested that he go back to the more lucrative deal that WCW had offered him.
 Hart signed with WCW, but a behind-the-scenes controversy developed over Hart's final matches, resulting in the Montreal Screwjob.
-Hart was defending the WWF World Heavyweight Championship against Shawn Michaels at 1997 Survivor Series, when McMahon ordered the referee to award the match and the championship to Michaels as if Hart had submitted.
-While Hart went on to WCW, McMahon received enormous backlash from the media, wrestlers and fans alike, inspiring him to create the Mr. McMahon character, a villainous extension of his status as a promoter.
+At Survivor Series on November 9, 1997, WWF debuted the "WWF Attitude" scratch logo which would be the company's signature throughout the Attitude Era.
+Hart was defending the WWF World Heavyweight Championship against Shawn Michaels at the event, when McMahon ordered the referee to award the match and the championship to Michaels as if Hart had submitted.
+While Hart went on to WCW, McMahon received enormous backlash from the media, wrestlers, and fans alike.
+This inspired him to create the Mr. McMahon character, a villainous extension of his status as a promoter.